Matt Vierling Player Props: Tigers vs. Twins

 Matt Vierling At The Plate

-- Vierling is batting .244 with seven doubles, five home runs and 12 walks.
+- Vierling has seven doubles, five home runs and 13 walks while hitting .257.

-- Vierling has picked up a hit in 27 of 49 games this year, with multiple hits 10 times.
+- Vierling has reached base via a hit in 28 games this season (of 50 played), and had multiple hits in 11 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.